OpenFTC/openftc.github.io/buildvariants.md

 When you switch to a new build variant, it's recommended to sync the project with the Gradle files.
 For Android Studio 3.0, you can find that option under `Tools > Android`.
 Starting in Android Studio 3.1, that option is located in the `File` menu.

+## How it works

+The app is built using the stock, official AAR files, instead of the customized library modules.
+The ruling is that you can't modify these files, so the stock build variant is competition-legal.